stfc/PSyclone/doc/user_guide/psyclone_command.rst

 Transformation script
 ---------------------

-In the gocean1.0 and lfric (dynamo0.3) API's the ``psyclone`` command will default to generating 'vanilla' PSy-layer and algorithm-layer code, and will not modify kernel-layer code.
-In the nemo API, ``psyclone`` will not perform any transformations on the input code.
+By default the ``psyclone`` command will generate 'vanilla' Algorithm-layer and PSy-layer code with unmodified kernels for the gocean1.0 and lfric (dynamo0.3) APIs.
+For the nemo API, ``psyclone`` will not perform any transformations on the input code.

-The -s option allows a Python script to be specified which can transform the code.
+The -s option allows a Python script to be specified which can contain PSyclone transformations to transform the code.
 This option is discussed in more detail in the :ref:`sec_transformations_script` section.

 .. _fort_line_length: